meteor/miniredis/README.md

 redis.set("key-1-2", "bar");
 ```

-You can install it with meteorite:
+You can install it by running:

-    mrt install miniredis
+    meteor add slava:miniredis

 ## Reactivity